LeetLLM

 Selecting the best checkpoint by train loss

-• Symptom: Exported checkpoint has the prettiest curve but underperforms on held-out support tasks.
+• Symptom: Exported checkpoint has the prettiest curve but underperforms on held-out policy tasks.

 • Cause: Train loss rewards fitting seen data, not solving the downstream task the product cares about.